-Caratacus of Britain.
-The Newtons were hosted at Palazzo Avanzati-Bernardi in Siena and some of its members sacrificed their lives in the belonging to a noble family of political dignitaries of Pisan origins, whose brother would be an ambassador to the Weimar Republic in Germany.
-My grandmother was born from generations of great artists, patriots, landowners, and diplomats, and throughout her long life, she always humbly and decisively demonstrated her awareness of such a rich heritage.
+farms for a total of over 2,800 hectares of land.
+My grandmother's mother was Marta Orsini Baroni, belonging to a noble family of political dignitaries of Pisan origins, whose brother would be an ambassador to the Weimar Republic in Germany.
+My grandmother was born generations of great artists, patriots, landowners, and diplomats, and throughout her long life, she always humbly and decisively demonstrated her awareness of such a rich heritage.
 Being the fifth of ten siblings, her childhood was full of playfulness and carefreeness.
-She loved the countryside more than anything, and I remember her telling me how she enjoyed riding horses with her sisters in the large estate of the San Giovanni villa and how, looking at the horizon, she could not see the boundaries of her property.
-A woman of indomitable and tenacious character, she always worked to keep alive the ancient agricultural traditions, believing that the bond with the land was as noble and precious as one could hope to obtain in life.